 Rigorous monitoring of the SEN provision is in place.
-This is a triangulation of information involving the pupil data; book looks and learning walks; and discussions with parents/carers, pupils, and staff.
+This is a triangulation of information involving the pupil data; book looks and learning walks; and discussions with parents, pupils, and staff.
 When this information is collated together, we can see the impact that provision is having for the pupils.
-The school also uses the Aspire SEN charter Mark as a way of gauging the quality of Provision.
-This is a set of standards which have been written, using the Code of Practice 2014, to ensure expectations are in place.
-Tregolls Academy are working towards the bronze award.